tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 ## Performance overhead due to Garbage Collection

-There's performance overhead of using Go/TinyGo due to GC, although, optimically speaking, we could say that the overhead of GC is small enough compared to the other operations in the proxy.
+There's performance overhead of using Go/TinyGo due to GC, although, optimistically speaking, we could say that the overhead of GC is small enough compared to the other operations in the proxy.

 Internally, `runtime.GC` is called whenever the heap runs out (see [1](https://tinygo.org/lang-support/#garbage-collection),